-o) Unearned premium provision
+o) Unearned risk reserve

-Unearned premium reserve is calculated based on the prescribed methods by the IRA;
+Unexpired risk reserve consists of the unearned premium reserve (UPR) and Addittional unexpired risk reserve (AURR) that are calculated based on the prescribed methods by the IRA;

 - Gross unearned premium reserve is calculated using the 365th's method.
 This is applied on a per policy basis. - Net unearned premium reserve is calculated by applying net written premium to gross written premium ratio to the gross unearned premium reserve.